Turn evaporation into water resilience for AI.

 Metered, verified, disclosable.

-Independent MRV verifies the metered savings — disclosure-ready under IFRS S2 and EU CSRD where it applies, and aligned with WBCSD avoided-emissions guidance.
+Independent MRV verifies the metered water savings, disclosure-ready under IFRS S2 and EU CSRD where it applies.

 04 · Financialization